josephchigiz/softengine/README-Tutorial/README-example.md

 Developers can also report any bugs or request to collaborate.
 You can communicate to us directly by writing to <support@dailyoutfit.com>

-### Credits🙏🏽
+### Credits
-This project could not have been possible without the contributions of:
+This project could not have been possible without the contributions of🙏🏽:
 **🙂[@Platinum Queen](https://github.com/buyekeobare)**